mnindrazaka/mnindrazaka/content/why-we-cant-use-if-statement-in-jsx.md

   const toggle = () => setOn(!on)
   return React.createElement(
     'button',
-    {
-      onClick: toggle,
-    },
+    { onClick: toggle },
     'the button is ',
     on ? 'on' : 'off'
   )
 }
 ```

-You will see that after we translate it, we will use the ternary operator in the `React.createElement` function parameter.
+You will see that after we translate it, we get a result similar to when we used the if statement.
+The only difference is it will use the ternary operator in the `React.createElement` last parameter.
 And, technically, we can use the ternary operator as a function parameter.
+So our code will work

 ### Summary